Categories: Italy, Rider Spotlight

 We were impressed by Italian drivers because they are amazingly observant of cyclists.
 Bicyclists are everywhere, old and young, slow and speedy.
 We were passed by Italian seniors on their bikes zooming up and down hills.
 With our bright ExperiencePlus! bicycling jerseys, we felt we fit right into the Italian biking culture.

 We learned to appreciate the small things

 One hot day, our entire tour group had stopped to rest under a shady tree.
 Then, suddenly the ExperiencePlus! van came into sight, bearing bottled water.
 This is bike touring in comfort – comfort welcomed by all.

 Marilyn spends her time at home caring for others.
 On this tour she became the one who was looked after.

-Every night we stayed in a comfortable 3-star hotel, most of which were downtown.
+Every night we stayed in a comfortable hotel, most of which were in town.
 At night we could stroll the town together.
 In the morning, after a comfortable night’s sleep and breakfast, we would simply walk to the door, get on our our bikes, and bicycle away.
 Everything was set up.
-While we biked, ExperiencePlus! staff ferried our bags to the next hotel.
+While we biked, a tour leader ferried our bags to the next hotel.
 All we had to do was follow the chalk arrows, which would lead us to the next hotel where our bags were waiting for us.
-We would go to our room and take a shower before a tasty Italian meal.
+We could go to our room, relax and and take a shower, and prepare for the night’s tasty meal.

 We Grew Closer as a Family